m-ulmestrand/self-driving-ai/README.md

 python game.py --agent-name agent_dense --track-name racetrack1
 ```

 in the command line, which will load the pretrained agent `agent_dense` and try it out on the track `racetrack1`.
+Note that there's no guarantee that the Deep Q-learning algorithm will lead to an optimal solution.
+Sometimes, the agent might end up going quite slow, even if it has been trained to be fast.
+Training for longer periods can mitigate this.